LinkNacional/woocommerce-invoice-payment/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Invoice payment generation and management for WooCommerce.
+The Link Invoice Payment plugin is a powerful and free extension for WooCommerce, designed to simplify online billing — whether for one-time or recurring invoices.

 == Description ==
-The **Invoice Payment** plugin is a powerful and free extension for **WooCommerce**, designed to simplify online billing — whether for one-time or recurring invoices.
-With [Invoice Payment plugin](https://www.linknacional.com.br/wordpress/woocommerce/faturas/), you can easily generate both **one-time** and **recurring** invoices and send them to your customers via email, WhatsApp, or social networks — complete with a secure payment link.
+The **Link Invoice Payment** plugin is a powerful and free extension for **WooCommerce**, designed to simplify online billing — whether for one-time or recurring invoices.
+With [Link Invoice Payment](https://www.linknacional.com.br/wordpress/woocommerce/faturas/) plugin for WooCommerce, you can easily generate both **one-time** and **recurring** invoices and send them to your customers via email, WhatsApp, or social networks — complete with a secure payment link.
 One of its biggest advantages is the ability to offer multiple payment options to settle the invoice.

-Now enhanced with even more advanced features, **Invoice Paymento** is the perfect tool for flexible and professional invoicing in your WooCommerce store.
+Now enhanced with even more advanced features, **Link Invoice Payment** is the perfect tool for flexible and professional invoicing in your WooCommerce store.

 ## ✅ Key Features